jon-jacky/Piety/host/README.md

 ====

 Modules that invoke the host operating system.

-These use Python standard libraries that are suposed to be portable, so the same modules should would work on different operating systems.
+-**host.py**: Python wrappers for host shell and some particular shell
+        commands, so you can use the shell without exiting the Python session.

+-**redirect.py**:  Redirect command output to editor buffers,
+              so the buffers can act much like terminal windows.

 Revised Jan 2025